-This section will seek to explain how a civilian trained practitioner might encounter the techniques of cross-examination.
-It is based on real situations observed in real arbitrations.
-It will hopefully provide practical advice to those civil law practitioners wishing to engage in cross-examination and will help common law arbitrators to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.
+This chapter will seek to explain how a civilian trained practitioner may approach the techniques of cross-examination.
+It is based on real situations observed in real arbitrations and will hopefully provide practical advice to those civil law practitioners wishing to engage in cross-examination and will help common law arbitrators to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.

 Fact witnesses – what not to ask

-Cross-examination of factual witnesses should be focused to the key points in dispute and to evidence of facts within the knowledge of the witness.
+Cross-examination of factual witnesses should be focused on the key points in dispute and factual evidence within the knowledge of the witness.
 Common pitfalls include:

 – Hilary Heilbron QC, Brick Court Chambers